H4cksploit/WiFi-captive-portal-for-ESP8266-fake-upgrade/README.md

 This project is for testing and educational purposes.
 Use it only against your own networks and devices.
 I don't take any responsibility for what you do with this program.

 ## About this project
 WiFi captive portal for the NodeMCU (ESP8266 Module) with DNS spoofing.
-It asks the user for an email and a password for a fake sign in, in order to "get connected to the internet".
+It asks the user for a password for a fake firmware upgrade , in order to "get connected to the internet".

 The built-in LED will blink 5 times when some credentials are posted.